tsgates/arch-wiki-markdown/wiki/ATI.md

     options radeon gartsize=32

-For further information and other options, read the radeon manpage and the module's info page:
+For further information and other options, read the radeon manpage and the module's info page: man radeon, modinfo radeon.

-    man radeon

-    modinfo radeon

 A fine tool to try is driconf.
 It will allow you to modify several settings, like vsync, anisotropic filtering, texture compression, etc.
 Using this tool it is also possible to "disable Low Impact fallback" needed by some programs (e.g. Google Earth).

-> Activate PCI-E 2.0
+> Deactivating PCI-E 2.0

-Can be unstable with some motherboards or not produce any performarce, test yourself adding "radeon.pcie_gen2=1" on the kernel command line.

-Note:As of kernel 3.6, PCI-E v2.0 in radeon appears to be turned on by default.
+Since kernel 3.6, PCI-E v2.0 in radeon is turned on by default.

+It can be unstable with some motherboards, so it can be deactivated by adding radeon.pcie_gen2=0 on the kernel command line.

-More info on Phoronix article
+See Phoronix article for more information.

 > Glamor

-With the newest version of the free ATI drivers, you can now use a novel AccelMethod called "glamor": it is a 2D acceleration method implemented through OpenGL, and it should work with graphic cards whose driver are newer or equal to R300.
+Glamor is a 2D acceleration method implemented through OpenGL, and it should work with graphic cards whose drivers are newer or equal to R300.

+Since xf86-video-ati driver-1:7.2.0-1, glamor is automaticaly enabled with radeonsi drivers (Southern Island and superior GFX cards); with other graphic cards you can use it by adding the AccelMethod glamor to your xorg.conf config file in the Device section:

      Option	"AccelMethod"           "glamor"